priyanshum17/convosenseapp/README.md

 ### 2. Comprehensive Communication Insights
 For every message you send to a user speaking a different language, you have the option to review a detailed breakdown before sending.
 This feature provides:
-*   **Context Explanation:** Understand how cultural nuances and idioms were handled in the translation.
+*   **Context Explanation**: Understand how cultural nuances and idioms were handled in the translation.
-*   **Tone Explanation:** See how your message will likely be perceived (e.g., friendly, formal, polite) to avoid unintentional miscommunication.
+*   **Tone Explanation**: See how your message will likely be perceived (e.g., friendly, formal, polite) to avoid unintentional miscommunication.
-*   **Formality Level:** Clearly see the formality level of the translated message, ensuring it's appropriate for your audience.
+*   **Formality Level**: Clearly see the formality level of the translated message, ensuring it's appropriate for your audience.

 ### 3. Translation Verification
 The "Review & Send" feature gives you complete control.
 By reviewing the translation and its associated insights, you can feel confident that your message means exactly what you want it to mean before it's sent.